AJsVoices/the-clandestine-providence/Shorts/monster-contest.md

 I flopped on my bed and I tried to dream.
 Tried to fall asleep but the silence of the room did not come.
 And I had to go about my day.
 I wanted the day to end so badly but it dragged on and on until it was time for lights out and I eagerly pulled my blankets over my head and blocked out all the sounds of my roommates snoring.
 I needed to see him.
 But I was awake for hours trying to sleep.

 When I drifted into the darkness finally I was releived to see the room.
 But I didn't remember why I was releived to see the room.
-There were blocks stacked neatly in bins and I pulled them out as the whispers
+There were blocks stacked neatly in bins and I pulled them out as the whispers started, "monster."
+The first time I heard it I looked around for the voice, "Who's there?"

+But no one answered.
+I saw no one.
+The single word drifted on the air even as I tried to ignore it.
+I stacked the blocks and even they spelled out that one word.
+Nothing else but monster.
+Everywhere was monster.

+And then a voice from no where echoed in the room.
+"Who are you?"
+I turned to look and I saw the largest

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3MzY2ODAwNywtMTUzMDkxOTM1NCw4Nz
+eyJoaXN0b3J5IjpbMTY4Nzc4MjY1OCwtMTUzMDkxOTM1NCw4Nz
 I4MjQ3NjQsLTE0ODIyMTc0Myw2NzIyMjAzODcsLTYzOTI5NzY1
 NywtMzYxOTU2MTA1LC0xMzk1Nzg5MDM0LDE3ODg2MDgyMzJdfQ
 ==